Regulation vs Legislation – How Do They Differ and Why Does it Matter for Your Business?

 Regulation vs Legislation

-Look, we understand that health and safety laws can be complicated.
-And we know that you’re probably not a lawyer.
-You likely won’t be familiar with too much fancy legal terminology.
+Health and safety laws can be complicated.
+They’re dense and difficult to follow, yet still leave so much open to interpretation.
 But whether you work for yourself or a company, you’ll have to adhere to different health and safety legislation, regulations, laws and guidance.
-So, what do all these terms mean?

 Knowing the difference between safety legislation and safety regulations can make all the difference in compliance.
-Understanding these legal terms can help you stay safe at work and avoid nasty penalties.
+Understanding these legal terms can help you stay safe at work and avoid costly penalties.

-In this article, we’ll look at regulation vs legislation, explain what an Act of Parliament is, and review policy and guidance.
-At the end of this piece, we can’t guarantee you’ll be ready to don a silk wig and present an argument at the Old Bailey.
-Still, you’ll better understand everyday legal health and safety terms.
+In this article, we’ll explain the difference between legislation and regulations, define what an Act of Parliament is, and review how guidance and policy fit into the picture.
+By the end, we can’t guarantee you’ll be ready to present an argument at the Old Bailey, but you’ll better understand everyday legal health and safety terms.

 What is Legislation Exactly?

-Regarding the UK legal definition, legislation is defined as ‘a law or a set of laws that have been passed by Parliament.’
-Any legislation addresses a particular issue or issues impacting society, affecting the economy or requiring governance.
+Regarding the UK legal definition, legislation is defined as “a law or a set of laws that have been passed by Parliament”.
+Legislation addresses a particular issue or issues that impact society, affect the economy or require governance.

-Legislation is created through a formal process of proposal, debate and approval by the legislative body.
-This would be the UK Parliament of the United Kingdom of Great Britain and Northern Ireland.
+Legislation is created through a formal process of proposal, debate and approval by the legislative body – the Houses of Parliament of the United Kingdom of Great Britain and Northern Ireland.

-Legislation provides information on establishing and enforcing legal rules and standards within a given jurisdiction.
-Individuals, businesses and organisations are legally obliged to comply with legislation passed by the UK parliament.
+People, businesses and organisations are all legally obliged to comply with legislation passed by parliament.

 Health and Safety Courses